-As a big part of the body’s chemical messenger system, hormones have direct control over our blood sugar levels, the amount of sleep we get, our sexual desires, and well as stress responses, blood pressure, hunger, moods and more.
+As a big part of the body’s chemical messenger system, hormones have direct control over our blood sugar levels, the amount of sleep we get, our sexual desires, and well stress responses, blood pressure, hunger, moods, and more.

 Examples of such hormones include:

 - Cortisol for stress and immune system regulation

 - Melatonin for sleep

 - Insulin and glucagon for controlling blood sugar